Non-exhaustive list of definitions of terms used in gerontology and in senescence.info.

 Biogerontology: the scientific study of the biological process of aging.

-Caloric restriction (CR): diet regime consisting of eating considerably fewer calories that has been considered as a potential method to delay aging.
+Caloric restriction (CR): diet regime consisting of eating considerably fewer calories, without malnutrition, that has been considered as a potential method to delay aging.

 Cellular or clonal senescence: see replicative senescence.